Ingredients You’ll Need to make Sauerkraut with Blueberries

 48 hours – 5 days: After 48 hours, you should start to see lots of bubbles being produced.
 This is when the ferment enters stage two of vegetable fermentation.
 Leuconostoc bacteria begin to thrive, and Gram-negative organisms die off.

-10 – 21 days: Next, Lactobacillus make up most or all of the microbial population.
+10 – 21 days: Next, Lactobacillus makes up most or all of the microbial population.
 They produce copious amounts of lactic acid, making the fermented cabbage smell even more pleasantly sour.
 This is when the vegetable mixture becomes sauerkraut and is preserved.

 More Sauerkraut Recipes to Try